What is Circadian Rhythm?

 most common circadian rhythm disorders

-1. Delayed sleep phase disorder (DSPD)
+Delayed sleep phase disorder (DSPS)

 People with DSPD tend to have trouble falling asleep at night and have excessive daytime sleepiness.
 This results in unproductiveness during the day and significantly affects the ability to perform daily tasks.

-1. Advanced sleep phase disorder (ASPD)
+Advanced sleep phase disorder (ASPD)

 This can be associated with 'morning birds' who are more productive during the morning and get tired by late afternoon or early evening.
 People with this disorder may have complaints of early morning insomnia.
 This disorder is more common in older adults as compared to others.

-1. Irregular sleep-wake rhythm disorder
+Irregular sleep-wake rhythm disorder

 In irregular sleep-wake rhythm disorder, there is no day-night cycle of sleep.
-Instead, people affected with this disorder take several naps throughout the period of 24 hours.
+Instead, people affected by this disorder take several naps throughout the period of 24 hours.
 The symptoms of this disorder are chronic insomnia, excessive sleepiness, or both.

-It is a very rare disorder that generally occurs in people who have some neurological conditions that affect the normal functioning of the body's master clock (it controls and coordinates the biological clocks of the body) in the hypothalamus.
+It is a very rare disorder that generally occurs in people who have some neurological conditions that affect the normal functioning of the body's master clock (which controls and coordinates the biological clocks of the body) in the hypothalamus.
 It is generally seen in people with dementia, Alzheimer's, children with intellectual disabilities, and people who have suffered traumatic brain injuries.

 irregular sleep wake rhythm disorder

-1. Non-24-hour sleep-wake disorder
+Non-24-hour sleep-wake disorder

-1. Jet lag
+Jet lag disorder

 Jet lag is a little more common than the disorders discussed above.
 It affects people who travel across two or more time zones in a short span of time.
-The body requires time to adjust to the new time; usually, it takes a few days to adjust to time zone difference.
+The body requires time to adjust to the new time; usually, it takes a few days to adjust to the time zone difference.

-1. Shift-work disorder
+Shift-work disorder

 shift work disorder

-Shift-work disorder is experienced by people whose jobs require them to work outside the typical 9 to 5 schedule, mostly in the night shift.
+Shift-work disorder is experienced by people whose jobs require them to work outside the typical 9 to 5 schedule, mostly on the night shift.
 The severity of this disorder depends on whether it is a fixed shift or a rotating shift.

 Fixed shift work is more preferable because the body can get habituated to the work time if the same schedule is followed for a period of time.
-On the other hand, if it is a rotating shift, then clockwise rotation (day to evening to night) is better preferred because it is easier to adjust to delayed sleep time.
+On the other hand, if it is a rotating shift, then clockwise rotation (day to evening to night) is preferred because it is easier to adjust to delayed sleep time.

 Symptoms of circadian rhythm sleep disorders